Phase retrieval of bandlimited functions for the wavelet transform: Introduction

+Our result is therefore compatible with the classical theory on wavelet frames \cite{daub92,heil2011basis}.
+In addition, we want to point out that our result is reminiscent of the recent uniqueness results for Gabor phase retrieval from samples \cite{alaifariwell20,grohs2020injectivity}.

+Finally, we apply some of the insights used in the proofs of the Theorems \ref{thm:mainthmI} and \ref{thm:mainthmII} to reconsider the work presented in \cite{mallat2015phase}.
+In this way, we are able to prove that the analytic representation of a bandlimited signal is uniquely determined by the magnitude of its Cauchy wavelet transform on the set $b \mathbb{Z} \times \{1,a\}$ up to global phase, where $2 b > 0$ is upper bounded by the Nyquist rate and $a > 1$ (cf.~Theorem \ref{thm:cwtmaintheorem}).

-\paragraph{Outline} In Section~\ref{sec:preliminaries}, we recall the definition of the wavelet transform and of the Paley--Wiener space and we prove some auxiliary results that are needed later in the paper.
-In Section~\ref{sec:main_results}, we consider real-valued bandlimited signals and we prove that if the wavelet has a finite number of vanishing moments, then the magnitude of the wavelet transform uniquely determines real-valued bandlimited signals up to global sign.
-In addition, we establish uniqueness for wavelet phase retrieval from magnitude samples.
-In Section~\ref{sec:examples}, we apply our results to the Morlet wavelet and the chirp wavelet.
-Finally, in Section~\ref{sec:cwt}, we consider analytic signals and we prove a sampling result for recovering bandlimited analytic signals from samples of the Cauchy wavelet transform magnitude.
+\paragraph{Outline} In Section~\ref{sec:preliminaries}, we recall the definition of the wavelet transform and of the Paley--Wiener space.
+Moreover, we prove some auxiliary results that are needed later in the paper.
+In Section~\ref{sec:main_results}, we state and prove Theorems \ref{thm:mainthmI} and \ref{thm:mainthmII}.
+In Section~\ref{sec:examples}, we apply Theorems \ref{thm:mainthmI} and \ref{thm:mainthmII} to the Morlet wavelet and the chirp wavelet.
+Finally, in Section~\ref{sec:cwt}, we consider the results from \cite{mallat2015phase} and prove a sampling result for the Cauchy wavelet transform.